frank-lesser/Software/heavyware.md

 f(a) generates f(a->argType1()).

 Innovation seem to need single persons - a new C like language which exactly avoids all the C++ implicitness appeared - [ZIG](https://ziglang.org) Andrew Kelley - its inventor explains the different design [here](https://github.com/ziglang/zig/wiki/Why-Zig-When-There-is-Already-CPP,-D,-and-Rust%3F).

+## How Software is build
+Today software is build by applying "toolchains".
+There exist popular interactive development environments (IDE) like [MS Visual Studio](https://visualstudio.microsoft.com/de/vs/) under Windows or [Android Studio](https://developer.android.com/studio/), which offer a complex and feature reach GUI for development.

+Back in early days looking at the first Personal computer [Commodore PET 2001](https://en.wikipedia.org/wiki/Commodore_PET) which comes with a build in Basic Interpreter writing a program was the process of entering line numbered Basic statements & running the program just by entering **RUN**.
+No build was required.
+That is similar to [Interactive Python](https://docs.python.org/3/tutorial/interpreter.html).
+Languages like C++ require a different approach known as [Edit Compile Run Cycle](https://cs.hofstra.edu/docs/pages/guides/compiling_cpp.html)

+In the **Visual Studio IDE** you have **Build-Button** which "builds" an executable and running the executable is accomplishd by pressing **Debug** - If you want only to run it you have to choose **Start without debugging** .
+But if you want to run "Modern Windows-RT" programs you need to **Deploy** your application.